By Professor Tony Attwood and Dr Michelle Garnett

 An autistic life is not an easy life.
 There is the potential for great stress and chronic exhaustion from trying to cope with social and sensory experiences, being misunderstood and criticized, high levels of anxiety and, for many reasons, not feeling in touch with or able to be the authentic self.
 In addition, there may be self-imposed expectations that are greater than coping mechanisms and abilities.
 Subsequent stress can build up over time that can lead to autistic burnout, which is characterised by increased social withdrawal, a form of ‘hibernation’ and reduced executive functioning, the frontal lobes are “closed” awaiting recovery.
+A person who uses camouflaging as a coping mechanism for being autistic is more likely to experience autistic burnout.
+Both autistic men and women use camouflaging, but autistic girls and women* tend to use the strategy more often and thus are more susceptible to autistic burnout.

 Signs of Autistic Burnout